ARMmbed/mbed-os-5-docs/docs/program-setup/serial/serial_communication.md

 To close the serial terminal, enter <kbd>Ctrl + C</kbd>.

-<div style="background-color:#F3F3F3; text-align:left; vertical-align: middle; padding:15px 30px;">  <b>Note:</b>
+**Notes:**

-<br/>- If your application uses a baud rate other than 9600, specify it with `-b BAUDRATE` in the command above.
+- If your application uses a baud rate other than 9600, specify it with `-b <BAUDRATE>` in the command above.
-<br/>- This method only works for a single board.
+- This method only works for a single board.
 To work with multiple boards, open a serial terminal manually as described below.</div>

 ### Manually opening a serial terminal